No-code training: from design to maintenance

 Some of the most popular online no-code courses are:

-• Udemy offers a wide selection of no-code courses, ranging from beginner to advanced courses.
+• Udemy offers a wide selection of no-code courses, ranging from beginner to advanced.

 • edX also offers university-level no-code training courses.

-In-person no-code training courses are a more expensive option than online training courses, but they offer a more interactive and personalized learning experience.
+In-person no-code courses are a more expensive option than online courses, but they offer a more interactive and personalized learning experience.

-Some of the most popular in-person no-code training courses are:
+Some of the most popular in-person no-code courses are:

 • Le Wagon is a training school for web development and no-code.

-• Uncode School is another school offering training in no-code digital design development.
+• Uncode School is another training school for no-code digital design development.

-• 42 is a renowned training school in no-code and low-code web development, open to everyone.
+• 42 is a renowned training school for no-code and low-code web development that is open to everyone.

 Criteria for choosing a no-code training course